Hong Kong Disneyland is the fifth Disney Theme Park location to open, the second in Asia.

 Chinese culture is evermost present throughout the park and the resorts.
 With the number four being the "unlucky" number for Chinese, much like the number thirteen in Western culture, you will see no number 4 on the elevators.
 Other not so noticeable details are the direction the main gate faces, which was positioned for optimal feng shui or good luck, among the mountains and the sea.

 There is much happening at Hong Kong Disneyland nowadays.

-There is also buzz about a third Disney Hotel with an "exotic locations" theme set to open in 2017.
+Later in 2017 a new hotel is set to open.
 This new addition will be the largest property and be positioned as a luxury hotel to be located between the two existing hotels, the Disneyland Hotel and the Hollywood Hotel.